El Maracanazo: The match

 After a goalless first half, Careca of Brazil scored the only goal in the 49th minute.
 In the 67th minute, Chilean goalkeeper Roberto Rojas fell to the ground, bleeding, pretending to be hurt by a flare thrown by Brazilian fans.

 Immediately, Chilean players and officials, led by captain Fernando Astengo, left the pitch in protest, while Argentinian referee Juan Carlos Loustau unsuccessfully tried to convince them to continue with the game.
 While Rojas was being treated, Patricio Yáñez made an obscene gesture to the Brazilian fans by grabbing his genitals.
 This gesture was later known in Chile as Pato Yáñez.

 The next day, television images and several photos revealed that the flare thrown by Brazilian fans did not hit Rojas, but landed just over a metre away.
 With that evidence, CONMEBOL managers discredited Rojas' account of an "attack" by Brazilian fans, casting doubt on the origin of his injury, which showed no signs of burning or gunpowder traces but seemed to have been caused by a blade.
 Brazilian police had meanwhile identified and arrested the fan that threw the flare onto the pitch: a 24-year-old fan named Rosenery Mello do Nascimento, known later as Fogueteira do Maracanã (Firecracker of Maracanã).

 As the investigation progressed, it became evident to CONMEBOL managers that Rojas' injury was not caused by an object thrown from the stands.
 After questioning, Rojas confessed to having cut himself with a razor blade hidden in one of his gloves to fake an attack by Brazilian fans, and that Chilean coach Orlando Aravena had asked Rojas and team doctor Daniel Rodríguez to stay on the pitch to force a scandal, with the purpose of nullifying the result of the game and either forcing a third match on neutral soil or disqualifying Brazil from the competition in favour of Chile.

-Ten days after the game, FIFA decided that Rojas should be banned "in perpetuity" from professional football (the ban was lifted in 2001) and Chile would be barred from the qualifiers for the 1994 FIFA World Cup (which was due to abandoning the match, not Rojas' simulation).
+Ten days after the game, FIFA decided that Rojas should be banned "in perpetuity" from professional football (the ban was lifted in 2001, and Rojas became interim coach of São Paulo, where he worked as goalkeeper coach, for a few months at the end of 2003) and Chile would be barred from the qualifiers for the 1994 FIFA World Cup (which was due to abandoning the match, not Rojas' simulation).
 In addition, FIFA ruled that the game would be deemed to have been won by Brazil by walkover with an official score of 2–0.
 In addition, Sergio Stoppel (president of the Football Federation of Chile), Orlando Aravena (team coach), Fernando Astengo (team captain) and Daniel Rodríguez (team's doctor) among others, were all punished by FIFA for their roles.

 Over the following days, there were incidents in front of the Brazilian embassy in Chile after Chilean media had reported the version provided by Rojas and Stoppel.
 Sports magazines (specially Minuto 90) even suggested a conspiracy by João Havelange to secure Brazil's qualification.